MaxSokolich/MagScopeSystem/README.md

 The overall cost of the system excluding a manipulation setup is around $6000 (see CAD_MODELS/Bill_of_Materials.txt) as opposed to $28,000 from a company named MangetobotIx out of Switzerland.
 Including their magnetic manipulation setup, the total cost for there system is $60,228.
 This number still excludes a microscope.

-If only trying to track microrobots or use the PS4Controller, see the seperate folders TrackerProcess and ControllerProcess
+If only trying to track microrobots or use the PS4Controller, see the seperate folders TrackerProcess and ControllerProcess in /src/tests

 # To Add:
 Overall: